Steven Kotler: Abundance

-In 2012 Kotler published Abundance: The Future Is Better Than You Think with Peter H. Diamandis.
+In 2012 Kotler published Abundance: The Future Is Better Than You Think with Peter Diamandis.
 The book revolves around the idea that the world is getting better and in the future most people of the world will have access to clean water, food, energy, health care, education, and everything else that is necessary for a first world standard of living, thanks to technological innovation.
 The authors argue progress in artificial intelligence, robotics, infinite computing, ubiquitous broadband networks, digital manufacturing, nanomaterials, synthetic biology, and many other growing technologies will enable the human race to make greater gains in the following two decades than in the previous two hundred years.
 By doing so, the authors suggest humans will have the ability to meet and exceed the basic needs of every man, woman, and child on the planet.

-Abundance debuted at #1 on both Amazon.com and Barnes & Noble's bestseller lists, and at #2 on the New York Times bestseller list.
+Abundance debuted at No. 1 on both Amazon.com and Barnes & Noble's bestseller lists, and at No. 2 on The New York Times bestseller list.
 It remained on the NYT bestseller list for nine weeks.
-Abundance was voted one of the "Top 5 Must Read Business Books of the Year" by Fortune Magazine.
+Abundance was voted one of the "Top 5 Must Read Business Books of the Year" by Fortune.

 The Rise of Superman

 In 2014, Kotler announced The Rise of Superman: Decoding the Science of Ultimate Human Performance.
 The book explores the state of consciousness known as "flow", an optimal state in which humans perform and feel their best.
 The book includes examples from adventure athletes including big wave surfer Laird Hamilton, skater Danny Way and big mountain snowboarders Travis Rice and Jeremy Jones.
-The Rise of Superman explains how extreme athletes are accelerating their flow states to perform better and how people can use the same tactics to accelerate performance in everyday tasks.
+The Rise of Superman examines how extreme athletes are accelerating their flow states to perform better and how people can use the same tactics to accelerate performance in everyday tasks.

 Bold

 In February 2015, Kotler published Bold: How to Go Big, Create Wealth, and Impact the World, his second book with Peter Diamandis.
 The book discusses the exponential advancement of technology and teaches entrepreneurs how to thrive in such an environment by being nimble and resilient.
-Bold debuted on the New York Times bestseller list and remained on the list for six weeks, reaching #6 overall.
+Bold debuted on The New York Times bestseller list and remained on the list for six weeks, reaching No. 6 overall.
 It was named one of the top 25 books read by corporate America in 2015.